NexusQuile/CC2-Higher-Resolution/README.md

   - increases the resolution of the ship's CCTV screen (increase from 128 x 128 to 256 x 256, it now matches the resolution of the vehicle control screens)
   - CCTV camera will now show the view of aircraft being held on deck (rather than default back to showing the hanger)
   - CCTV camera will now show a banner when the aircraft being shown is being held on deck
   - CCTV camera will now stay with a launching vehicle and not cycle between land and air views in auto mode.
 Note view will only show the vehicle with the highest ID which is launching.
-Fixing this is WIP.
+Fixing this base game bug is WIP.
 - Control Screens
    - added option to show vehicle ID on waypoints of firendly vehicles - options are None, Last Waypoint or All Waypoints.
 Waypoint does not shown ID when it is a dock command on a carrier.
 This can be set per control screen.
 Default beahviour as per base game of showing None.
    - added option to show looping icon can all the waypoint links that are in the loop - not just the last.
 This can be set per control screen.
 Default beahviour as per base game of showing Last link only.